cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

    be able to communicate with that job via hosts on another platform in the group.

+Group platforms together using the configuration item :cylc:conf:`global.cylc[platform groups]`.
+In the above example, the platforms ``clusterA`` and ``clusterB`` both share a file system ( install target = ``cluster``).
+We advise caution when grouping platforms with different install targets as users could encounter a scenario whereby files ( installed by Cylc during the remote initialization process) are not available to them.

 Preferred and Backup Hosts and Platforms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^